projectcalico/calico/about/about-networking.md

 description: Learn about networking!
 ---

-You can get up and running with Calico by following any of our getting started guides without needing to be a networking expert.
+You can get up and running with Calico by following any of the {{site.prodname}} [install guides]({{site.baseurl}}/getting-started/) without needing to be a networking expert.
 Calico hides the complexities for you.
 However, if you would like to learn more about networking so you can better understand what is happening under the covers, this guide provides a short introduction to some of the key fundamental networking concepts for anyone who is not already familiar with them.

 In this guide you will learn:
 - The terms used to described different layers of the network.